Properadic coformality of spheres: Pre-Calabi--Yau algebras with vanishing copairing

 where $\tau$ exchanges factors, with the Koszul sign given by seeing them as elements of $sA$. \end{definition}

 \begin{example} If $A$ is connective, that is supported in non-negative homological degree, and $n \geqslant 1$, then any $n$-pre-CY structure on $A$ has vanishing copairing. \end{example}

 In the $\calV_\infty$ perspective, we have the following equivalent characterization.
-Let us denote by $C$ the $\S$-bimodule given by the quotient $\calV^{(n)\antish} \twoheadrightarrow \C$ that kills the component of arity $(2;0)$. \begin{lemma} The codioperad structure of $\calV^{(n)\antish}$ induces a codioperad structure on $\C$. \end{lemma} \begin{proof} This follows from the fact that the infinitesimal decomposition morphism of $\calV^{(n)\antish}$ is compatible with the quotient.
-The only term that could cause a problem is the decomposition of an arity $(2;0)$ operation into an arity $(2,1)$ operation and an arity $(1;0)$ operation; this does not occur since the arity $(1;0)$ component of $\calV^{(n) \antish}$ vanishes. \end{proof}
+Let us denote by $\calC$ the graded $\S$-bimodule given by the quotient $\calV^{(n)\antish} \twoheadrightarrow \C$ that kills the component of arity $(2;0)$. \begin{lemma} The codioperad structure of $\calV^{(n)\antish}$ induces a codioperad structure on $\C$. \end{lemma} \begin{proof} This follows from the fact that the infinitesimal decomposition morphism of $\calV^{(n)\antish}$ is compatible with the quotient.
+The only term that could cause a problem is the decomposition of an arity $(2;0)$ operation into an arity $(2;1)$ operation and an arity $(1;0)$ operation; this does not occur since the arity $(1;0)$ component of $\calV^{(n) \antish}$ vanishes. \end{proof}

 \begin{proposition} There is a natural bijection between the set of $n$-pre-CY algebra structures with vanishing copairing on a chain complex $(A,\delta)$ and the set of $\Omega \C$-algebra structures on the same chain complex.
-In particular, $n$-pre-CY structures with vanishing copairing are controlled by the dg Lie-admissible algebra
+In other words, $n$-pre-CY structures with vanishing copairing are controlled by the dg Lie algebra

-\end{proposition} \begin{proof} The surjection $\calV^{(n)\antish} \twoheadrightarrow C$ induces a surjection of dg dioperads This exhibits the set of $\Omega C$-algebra structures as the subset of $\calV^{(n)}_\infty$-algebra structures with vanishing copairing. \end{proof}
+\end{proposition} \begin{proof} The surjection $\calV^{(n)\antish} \twoheadrightarrow C$ induces a surjection of dg dioperads This exhibits the set of $\Omega \calC$-algebra structures as the subset of $\calV^{(n)}_\infty$-algebra structures with vanishing copairing. \end{proof}